Hip Dysplasia in Bulldogs and French Bulldogs

 - WEIGHT: Weight control is essential.

-- DIET: quality, nutritious low-calorie diet.
-Special “large breed” formulated puppy food (eng bull).
+- DIET: quality, nutritious, low-calorie diet.
+Special “large breed” formulated puppy food (English bulldogs).

-- SUPPLEMENTS: to help prevent and control pain, inflammation, and arthritis.
-Chondroprotectants and Fish Oil like Dr. Kraemers V4B Bully Advanced Total Joint Advanced Formula, V4B Comfort Plus and V4B Fish Oil,
+- SUPPLEMENTS: To help prevent and control pain, inflammation, and arthritis, chondroprotectants, and fish oil supplements like Dr. Kraemer’s V4B Bully Total Joint Advanced Formula, V4B Comfort Plus, and V4B Fish Oil, are recommended.

-- MUSCLE TONE & BLOOD FLOW: Controlled exercise to maintain muscle strength, to help protect and stabilize the hip joint, prevent arthritis and reduce discomfort and pain.
+- MUSCLE TONE & BLOOD FLOW: Controlled exercise to maintain muscle strength, help protect and stabilize the hip joint, prevent arthritis, and reduce discomfort and pain are recommended.

-- ACTIVITY: controlled activity over grass or in water.
-Avoid jumping, stairs, skateboard, quick turns, and hard turf.
+- ACTIVITY: Controlled activity over grass or in water are best.
+Avoid jumping, stairs, skateboarding, quick turns, and hard turf.

-Non-weight-bearing lameness in bulldogs and French bulldog is rarely caused by hip dysplasia, it is more likely due to an injured cranial cruciate ligament (ACL Tear) or/and bulldog Medial Patella luxation (MPL)
+Non-weight-bearing lameness in bulldogs and French bulldogs is rarely caused by hip dysplasia.
+It is more likely due to an injured cranial cruciate ligament (ACL Tear) and/or Bulldog Medial Patella Luxation (MPL).

-Hip Dysplasia in Bulldogs and French Bulldogs TIPS & WARNINGS
+Dr. Kraemer’s V4B Hip Dysplasia in Bulldogs and French Bulldogs TIPS & WARNINGS:

-Hip Dysplasia in Bulldogs and French Bulldogs Tip 1 / BREEDERS: carefully choose a reputable bulldog breeder.
-If you want to go the extra mile obtain a certificate from the Orthopedic Foundation of Animals to prove that the puppy parents do not have hip or elbow dysplasia or any other deformities.
+Hip Dysplasia in Bulldogs and French Bulldogs Tip 1 / BREEDERS: Carefully choose a reputable bulldog breeder.
+If you want to go the extra mile, obtain a certificate from the Orthopedic Foundation of Animals to prove that the puppy’s parents do not have hip or elbow dysplasia, or any other deformities.